-St. Jude Children's Research Hospital is a private, nonprofit children's research hospital and is one of the world's premier research and treatment centers for pediatric catastrophic illness.
-The hospital has a primary emphasis in treating youth with cancer, sickle cell disease, other hematologic conditions, infectious diseases (HIV), and pediatric neurological diseases.
+St. Jude Children's Research Hospital is a private, non-profit children's research hospital and is one of the world's premier pediatric cancer research centers.
 Approximately 7,500 patients are seen at St. Jude each year, most of whom are treated on a continuing outpatient basis as part of ongoing research programs.
 The hospital also has 78 beds for patients requiring hospitalization during treatment.
 St. Jude has treated children from all 50 states and from around the world.

-The Department of Psychology and Biobehavioral Sciences at St. Jude provides training in assessment and intervention with children, adolescents, and young adults.
+The Department of Psychology & Biobehavioral Sciences at St. Jude provides training in assessment and intervention with children, adolescents, and young adults with catastrophic illnesses including cancer, sickle cell disease, other hematological disorders, and HIV/AIDS.
 Approximately 1,100 assessments and 750 initial consults are conducted each year, with ongoing psychological care provided to many of these patients.
-Current staffing includes 12 doctoral level psychologists, 7 neuropsychologists, 6 master's level psychological examiners, 4 clinical postdoctoral fellows, and 6 research postdoctoral fellows.
-Interns will be assigned a primary supervisor but will have the opportunity to be supervised by multiple attending psychologists and neuropsychologists during the course of their rotation.
+Current staffing includes 14 doctoral level psychologists, 6 neuropsychologists, 6 masters level psychological examiners, 3 clinical postdoctoral fellows, and 4 research postdoctoral fellows.
+Interns will be assigned a primary supervisor but will have opportunity to be supervised by multiple attending psychologists and neuropsychologists during the course of their rotation.

-For the Pediatric Psychology Track, clinical training opportunities include, but are not limited to, inpatient/ outpatient consultation and liaison, inpatient/outpatient individual and family therapy, non-pharmacological pain management interventions, health and behavior assessment and intervention, management of procedural distress, and pill swallowing training.
+For the Pediatric Psychology Track, clinical training opportunities include, but are not limited to, inpatient/outpatient consultation and liaison, inpatient/outpatient individual and family therapy, non-pharmacological pain management interventions, health and behavior assessment and intervention, management of procedural distress, pill swallowing training, and young child assessment and intervention.
 An add-on training experience (4 hours/week) in research is available.
 Participation in medical, psychosocial, and hospital grand rounds is available to trainees.
-Interns will be required to attend a weekly psychology trainee didactics meeting and psychology seminar.
+Interns will be required to attend a weekly psychology trainee didactics meeting and psychology rounds.